ruslanmv/ruslanmv.github.io/_posts/2020-09-27-Neural-Networks-in-Tensorflow.md

 ## Computing Loss and Updating Parameters

-- Using the cross entropy loss with logits.
+- We use the cross entropy loss with logits.
-- Updating parameters for all the layers.
+- We update  parameters for all the layers.